Krakatoa: 1883 eruption

 Two-thirds of the original Krakatoa Island was obliterated by the 1883 eruption.

 While seismic activity around the volcano was intense in the years preceding the cataclysmic 1883 eruption, a series of lesser eruptions began on 20 May 1883.
 The volcano released huge plumes of steam and ash lasting until late August.

 On 27 August, a series of four huge explosions almost destroyed the island.
 The explosions were so violent that they were heard 3110 km away in Perth, Western Australia, and the island of Rodrigues near Mauritius, 4800 km away.
 The pressure wave from the third and most violent explosion was recorded on barographs around the world.
 Several barographs recorded the wave seven times over the course of five days: four times with the wave travelling away from the volcano to its antipodal point, and three times travelling back to the volcano; the wave rounded the globe three and a half times.
 Ash was propelled to a height of 80 km.
-It was reported that the sound of the eruption was so loud that anyone within 10 mi would have gone deaf.
+People within 100 mi were reportedly deafened by the eruption, experiencing intense ear pain and permanent hearing loss.
+At this distance the sound intensity was measured at 172 dB, roughly equivalent to the sound produced by the Space Shuttle's rockets during takeoff.
+A ship approximately 64 km from the island experienced a pressure wave roughly equal to 190 dB, rupturing the eardrums of over half the crew.

 The combined effects of pyroclastic flows, volcanic ashes, and tsunamis had disastrous results in the region and worldwide.
 The death toll recorded by the Dutch authorities was 36,417, although some sources put the estimate at more than 120,000.
 There are numerous documented reports of groups of human skeletons floating across the Indian Ocean on rafts of volcanic pumice and washing up on the east coast of Africa up to a year after the eruption.
 Summer temperatures in the northern hemisphere fell by an average of 0.4 C-change in the year following the eruption.

 Aftermath

 Evolution of the Krakatoa archipelago from 1880 to 2018.
-Note the continuing growth of Anak Krakatoa ("Child of Krakatoa") after 1927.
+Anak Krakatoa ("Child of Krakatoa") grows continually after 1927.